-On Business, Rest, and Care: Rethinking Work Through the Body
+On Business and Rest: Rethinking Work Through the Body

 For almost a decade, I lived with unexplained symptoms.
 When I finally received a diagnosis for a genetic condition, it was both grounding and disorienting.
 It gave language to what I had been navigating for years, while also unsettling many of the assumptions I had made about the future: how I would work, what I would build, and how much I could reasonably expect from myself.